 Average Salary: $45,840

-Florida is also at the top of the list for security personnel and professionals looking to maximize their security career beyond more than an entry-level security guard.
-Throughout the state of Florida, there are just over 235,000 security professionals employed at various levels, and they average a salary around $43,000 annually.
+Florida is also at the top of the list for security personnel and professionals looking to maximize their security careers beyond more than an entry-level security guard.
+Throughout the state of Florida, there are just over 235,000 security professionals employed at various levels, and they average a salary of around $43,000 annually.
 Because of this in-demand market, Florida is one of the best states for security careers in the United States.

 Florida has a long history of being a port state and bringing in products onto its shores.
 For the U.S. Border Control Protection and Homeland Security, maintaining the security of Floridians requires the assistance of a federal hand.
-Drugs have been smuggled into the United States through Florida borders for years, and the influx of security professionals at the various levels help maintain and fight this crime as a way to minimize its presence.
+Drugs have been smuggled into the United States through Florida borders for years, and the influx of security professionals at the various levels helps maintain and fight this crime as a way to minimize its presence.